swcarpentry/training-course/_submissions/round-09/3/2014-05-15-assessment-on-shell-paths.md

 │           └── 1
 └── 4

-The directory that you&#8217;re currently in is marked with an asterisk.
+The directory that you're currently in is marked with an asterisk.

-You want to create several new files, called &#8220;test1.txt&#8221;, &#8220;test2.txt&#8221;, and &#8220;test3.txt&#8221;, using the `touch` command, which works like this: `touch filename1.txt filename2.txt`.
+You want to create several new files, called "test1.txt", "test2.txt", and "test3.txt", using the `touch` command, which works like this: `touch filename1.txt filename2.txt`.
 The files should be in the following locations in the tree:

 /
 ├── 1